What Does the New Relationships Education (RE), Relationships and Sex Education (RSE) and Health Education Statutory Guidance Mean for All Schools?

 Schools are encouraged to consult with parents/carers, governors and the wider community when creating the policy and content.
 They also should listen to pupils’ views.
 Here at Loudmouth we LOVE listening to the views of young people.
 Our logo is even about giving young people a voice!

-When designing content, try to ensure that you understand the differences between primary RE and secondary RSE and how the later builds upon the former.
+When designing content, the guidance tells schools to ensure that secondary RSE builds on the foundation laid by primary RE.
 Like building a wall – you need all the bricks in place for it to work.